unclebconnor/se-lab-agent-check/README.md

 ## Setup

 -   add this `lab.py` file to `checks.d/` and add a `lab.yaml` to `conf.d/`
--   Add 1 or more instances in the yaml file and specify tags (only option for now):
+-   Add 1 or more instances in the yaml file and specify tags or event settings:

 ```
 instances: